thegricean/overinformativeness/README.md

 **What findings does this go well with?**

-- Dan Grodner and Julie Sedivy's 2011 findings:
+- Julie Sedivy's 2003 findings:

 	1. In production, people tend to be more over-informative in terms of producing a color term when the color is less predictable from the category denoted by the noun than if it is more predictable.
 So, people say "yellow cup" a lot even when there is only one cup, but they don't say "yellow banana" when there is only one banana.